 - 1. An official transcript showing a conferred bachelor's degree from a nationally accredited nursing program. - 2.
 An overall cumulative grade point average of 3.0 in the last 60 semester hours of undergraduate coursework. - 3.
 International students are also required to take the Test of English as a Foreign Language (TOEFL) before being considered for admission.
 The minimum TOEFL score is 560. - 4.
 All applicants must provide three letters of professional reference.
 References should be from faculty members, professional colleagues, or work supervisors who can evaluate your potential for success in a graduate program.
 Recommendations from family, friends, other students or co-workers are NOT appropriate. - 5.
-All applicants must submit an online application for admission, reference letters, goal statement and admission fee.
-The Goal Statement is your opportunity to tell faculty what you are planning to do with your career after you finish your master's degree.
-Before writing your goal statement, please carefully review information about the specialty on our web site so that you clearly indicate to the faculty that you are a fit with the specialty. - 6.
-A course in statistics with a grade of C or higher, an undergraduate research course, and computer literacy (including word processing, email and Internet searches) are pre-requisites for all concentrations in nursing.

-- 7. RN applicants must be eligible to practice in the state where they will be completing their program practicum. - 8.
+Three letters of recommendation from persons who can attest to an applicant's readiness for graduate-level study. - 6.
+A course in statistics with a grade of C or higher, an undergraduate research course, and computer literacy (including word processing, email and Internet searches) are pre-requisites for all concentrations in nursing. - 7.
+RN applicants must be eligible to practice in the state where they will be completing their program practicum. - 8.
 All applicants must submit proof of professional liability insurance coverage in the minimum amount of \$1/3 million individual/aggregate to be renewed annually. - 9.
 Criminal background check is required to enter into the program.